Consensual Nonmonogamy

 JAMES BALDWIN

-CLIENTS WHO ENGAGE IN CONSENSUAL NONMONOGAMY are often exposed to bias, prejudice, and harm when working with mental health and healthcare professionals.
-The choice to pursue consensual nonmonogamy is frequently pathologized by professionals, or judged as unworkable, exposing clients to misleading information.
-Books like Jessica Fern’s Polysecure, Esther Perel’s Mating in Captivity, and Molly Roden Winter’s More, among others, have opened up a culture-wide discussion about creative, adaptive possibilities for intimate relationships.
-In spite of this broader cultural awareness, many therapists report they have had little exposure to strengths-based, affirming frameworks for working with the challenges that come with this terrain.
+CCLIENTS WHO ENGAGE IN, OR CONTEMPLATE, CONSENSUAL NONMONOGAMY are often exposed to bias, prejudice, and harm when talking to friends and family or working with mental health and healthcare professionals.
+The choice to pursue consensual nonmonogamy is frequently and unfairly judged.
+But books like Jessica Fern’s Polysecure, Esther Perel’s Mating in Captivity, and Molly Roden Winter’s More, among others, have opened up a culture-wide discussion that’s more open-minded and sex-positive.

 By the end of this two-morning webinar, participants will be able to